What is Dermatomyositis?

 Some people with dermatomyositis may have an underlying cancer.
 Reports suggest that the cancer may occur before or after the onset of dermatomyositis.
 Malignancy-associated dermatomyositis appears to happen in some people.
 Cancer tends to occur more frequently in individuals over the age of 40-50.
 However, experts do not know which specific areas of the body cancer typically begins.
 Some common sites that are suspected include the GI tract (esophagus, stomach, small intestine), lungs, breastbone, and testicles.
 We don't fully understand the relationship between dermatomyositis and cancer.
 Some cancers may be related to dermatomyositis, but we don't know for sure.

 The symptoms and physical findings associated with childhood dermatomyositis are similar to those observed in adult dermatomyositis.
 Childhood dermatomyositis typically occurs more suddenly than in the adult form, and often involves skin manifestations followed by muscle weakness.
 Muscle calcification may occur.
 Dermatomyositis is more common in children than in adults.
-The deposits often look like white or flesh-colored nodules over bone areas, and they usually develop within three years.
+The deposits often look like white or flesh-colored nodules over bony areas, and they usually develop within three years.
 A diagnosis of celiac disease is only a starting point, but it can develop up to 20 years later.
 Children with celiac disease typically have widespread inflammation of blood vessels (vasculitis) as well as GI symptoms such as abdominal pain, difficulty swallowing, and frequent vomiting or diarrhea.
 When something goes wrong with the digestive system, children may experience constipation, black stools (melena), or bleeding from the stomach (peptic ulcers).
 Children may also develop a limp because of stiffness in the ankles.
-If something is wrong with the child's body, it is called a malignancy.
+If something is wrong with the child's body, it is called malignancy.
 Dermatomyositis is not commonly associated with childhood.

 Sometimes people with dermatomyositis have skin abnormalities, without the muscle problems.